Four ways that life insurance protects the people you love.

-Your children, mother, significant other, husband, sister—who are the people you love?
+Your children, mother, father, significant other, brother, sister—who are the people you love?
 These are the people life insurance was made for.
 The ones who make you smile, the ones who support you—and the ones whose future you want to protect.

 Whether you choose a permanent life policy or term, life insurance can:

-1. Provide income: Life insurance can’t replace you, but it can replace some or all of your income if you die.
-It can cover the cost of funeral expenses, pay off debts, as well as help with day-to-day expenses, like food, clothing, and housing.
-For the longer term, life insurance can help finance college tuition or ensure retirement dreams are realized.
+- Provide income: Life insurance can't replace you, but it can replace some or all of your income if you die.
+It can cover the cost of funeral expenses, and pay off debts, as well as help with day-to-day expenses, like food, clothing, and housing.
+For the longer term, life insurance can help finance college tuition or ensure that retirement dreams are realized.

-2. Help with household needs: Think of all the work a stay-at-home parent provides.
-It’s invaluable, and insuring them is, too.
-Life insurance can pay for vital household services like childcare, transportation, and household chores.
+- Help with household needs: Think of all the work a stay-at-home parent provides.
+It's invaluable, and insuring them is, too.
+Life insurance can pay for vital household services like child-care, transportation, and household chores.

-3. Supply benefits you can use during your lifetime: If you choose whole life insurance, the cash value in your policy can help pay for life’s events, such as buying a home, a wedding, or educational expenses.
-As you pay the premiums of your whole life policy, the cash value builds and you can access those funds.
-Some important things to keep in mind: the cash value in a whole life insurance policy is accessed through policy loans, which accrue interest at the current rate.
+- Supply benefits you can use during your lifetime: If you choose whole life insurance, the cash value in your policy can help pay for life events, such as buying a home, a wedding, or educational expenses.
+As you pay the premiums of your whole life policy, the cash value builds, and you can access those funds.
+Some important things to keep in mind: The cash value in a whole life insurance policy is accessed through policy loans, which accrue interest at the current rate.
 Loans will decrease the death benefit and cash value.